xingyif/scalabridge/organize-a-workshop/workshop-day.md

 ## :sparkles: Workshop Day

 ### :snowman: Organizer and Mentors:
-As an organizer, you are expected to arrive earlier than the registration time to setup for the event.
+As an organizer, you are expected to arrive about 1 hour earlier than the registration time to setup for the event.

 Please also remember to remind your mentors to arrive at least half an hour before registration for discussing logistics (e.g. installation).